-Girls Inc. is exempt from paying federal income taxes under Section 50l(c)(3) of the Internal Revenue Code and by the California Revenue and Taxation Code under Section 2370 l (d).
-Income taxes on 510 16th Street, Simpson Center MT, and 510 16th Street IF are disregarded entities for federal income tax purposes and income taxes are levied on the member at the member level.
+Girls Inc. is exempt from paying federal income taxes under Section 50l(c)(3) of the Internal Revenue Code and by the California Revenue and Taxation Code under Section 2370 l(d).

-The Organization has evaluated its current tax positions and has concluded that as of June 30, 2019, the Organization does not have any significant uncertain tax positions for which a reserve would be necessary.
+The Organization has evaluated its current tax positions and has concluded that as of June 30, 2020, the Organization does not have any significant uncertain tax positions for which a reserve would be necessary.